d3x0r/sack.vfs/README.md

 ## Changelog
+- 0.1.99295 fix build error on older versions of node.
 - 0.1.99294 fix stream paring empty array elements; and a error stream parsing a break between a field label just at the colon.